 When someone you know passes away, your first instinct is to offer encouragement, help, and support to those affected — but you may not be sure what to say or do.
 It's okay to feel this way.

 Does it matter what I wear?
 Can I bring the children?
 What should I say to the family of the deceased?
 When should I visit?
-Schrock-Hogan Funeral Home & Cremation Services, Inc. offers guidance on the proper etiquette of visitations and funerals, so you'll feel more comfortable and prepared for attending services.
+Hogan-Melenyzer Funeral Home & Cremation Services, Inc. offers guidance on the proper etiquette of visitations and funerals, so you'll feel more comfortable and prepared for attending services.

 What to Say

 It can be difficult to know what to say to the family of the deceased to express your sympathy.
 To begin, offer your condolences to the family.
 If you are comfortable, share a memory of the deceased.
 In this difficult time, sharing the joy of the deceased’s life can help comfort the bereaved.
 For example, “I was so sorry to hear of Mary’s passing.
 She was always such a wonderful friend to me."

 What to Wear

 When attending a memorial service or funeral, dress in dark and subdued colors, such as dark blues, grays, browns, and black.
 Be sure to dress simply and conservatively.
 Men are encouraged to wear a jacket and tie paired with dress shoes, while women should choose either a dress or a suit.
 Any jewelry should be subtle and traditional.

 When attending a funeral or a service, do your best to be on time.
 Try to enter the facility as quietly as possible.
 If there are no ushers present, remember that the first few rows of seats are usually for the immediate family and close friends.
 Acquaintances should appropriately seat themselves in the middle or towards the rear.